patsprice/https-github.com-bretfisher-container.training/slides/swarm/stacks.md

 class: btp-manual

-## Integrtaion with Compose

-- We saw how to manually build, tag, and push images to a registry

-- But ...

---

-class: btp-manual

-*"I'm so glad that my deployment relies on ten nautic miles of Shell scripts"*

-*(No-one, ever)*

---

-class: btp-manual

-- Let's see how we can streamline this process!

----

 # Swarm Stacks

 - Compose is great for local development

-- It can also be used to manage image lifecycle

-  (i.e. build images and push them to a registry)
+- The Docker team designed the Compose file format to work in Swarm too!

 - Compose files *v2* are great for local development

-- Compose files *v3* can also be used for production deployments!
+- Compose files *v3* can also be used for Swarm (and Kubernetes) deployments!

+- "Compose files" and "Stack files" are really the same thing

 ---